sam-shariat/crypto-ethereum-giftcard-nft/readme.md

         "stream": false,
         "crypto": false,
         "os": require.resolve("os-browserify/browser"),
-        "crypto-browserify": require.resolve('crypto-browserify'), //if you want to use this module also don't forget npm i crypto-browserify
+        "crypto-browserify": require.resolve('crypto-browserify'),
-      }
+         // if you want to use this module also don't forget npm i crypto-browserify }
 }
 ```